meg7mal/Insight-Engineering-Coding_Challenge/README.md

 **Optimizations**

-We use the greedy technique to keep track of the degrees of every hashtag as edeges are added or removed.
+We use the dynamic programming technique to keep track of the degrees of every hashtag as edeges are added or removed.

 We also keep a running_degree_total and increment it or decrement it only when a hashtag's degree is updated.
 Similary, we keep a running_hashtag_total.